 Hard water in the home can affect appliances significantly

-Hard water significantly contributes to the inefficient operation of water reliant appliances such as kitchen appliances, Quooker boiling water taps, steamers, ice makers and the larger items such as boilers, dishwashers and washing machines and therefore has a knock-on effect on the amount of energy used, associated running costs and the appliances lifespan.
+Hard water significantly contributes to the inefficient operation of water reliant appliances such as kitchen appliances, Quooker boiling water taps, steamers, ice makers and the larger items such as boilers, dishwashers and washing machines and therefore has a knock-on effect on the amount of energy used, associated running costs and the lifespan of the appliance.

 Why should hard water affect my appliance so much?